Managing Photography Clients During COVID-19

 The announcement reads,

 “We wanted to share an update on changes you may notice in Google Maps.
-After you submit a contribution on Maps, such as a review, photo or edit, you may get a message that your contribution will be delayed.
-This temporary change means that your contribution may not appear publicly on Google Maps.
+After you submit a contribution on Maps, such as a review, photo, or edit, you may get a message that your contribution will be delayed.
+This temporary change means your contribution may not appear publicly on Google Maps.
 However, you will still be able to see all of your contributions on your profile page.”

 3. Use other resources at your disposal while you wait for tours to finish publishing

-How to do this in Panoskin:
+How to do this in TourBuilder:

 4. Stay up to date on recent news from Google